bigginlab/WaterDock_pymol/README.md

 Then fire up Pymol and install the plugin as per the instructions above.

-Much Older Systems (legacy information only)
+Much Older Systems (legacy information only - probably only for systems older than 5 years)
 ============================================

 1) Ensure that you have the correct version of python active